Other Common Names

 Males are much smaller than females, 2 to 3 mm long, and slightly longer than wide.
 Color is similar to the female, except the abdomen is gray with white spots.
 The large abdominal spines are lacking, although there are four or five posterior small humps (Levi 1978, Muma 1971).

-It is found across the southern part of the United States from California to Florida and south through much of the New World, including some islands, including much of the Greater Antilles and some of the Bahamian islands.
-(Levi, 1978).
+se US, CA (TX-FL-MD-OK) / south through much of the New World, including some islands, including much of the Greater Antilles and some of the Bahamian islands.
+(Levi, 1978),(BG data)